The Baoji Municipal People’s Government’s portal website focuses on the announcement of the Baoji City Leading Group (Headquarters) on the adjustment of the epidemic risk level in some areas of the city-breakinglatest.news-Breaking Latest News

 Views:

-According to the relevant regulations of the joint prevention and control mechanism of the State Council, after a comprehensive assessment by the municipal expert group, the municipal leading group (command) for responding to the new crown pneumonia epidemic has studied and decided that, from the date of issuance, the three high-risk areas in the city will be adjusted to medium-risk areas.
-1 medium-risk area is adjusted to a low-risk area, specifically:
+According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, after a comprehensive assessment by the municipal expert group, the municipal leading group (command) for responding to the new crown pneumonia epidemic has studied and decided that from the date of publication, the city’s 7 high-risk areas will be adjusted to medium-risk areas.
+6 medium-risk areas are adjusted to low-risk areas, specifically:

-1. Building 7, Baogong Community, Baofu Road West Community, Xiguan Street Office, Jintai District
+1. Building 5, Ruixiang Garden Community, Xinfu Road West Community, Xiguan Street Office, Jintai District;

+3. China Railway Apartment, Hongguang Community, Fulinbao Community, Xiguan Street Office, Jintai District;

+4. Building 2 and Building 24, Spring Avenue Community, Fulinbao Community, Xiguan Street Office, Jintai District;

-2. Hairui Supermarket, Baofu Road West Community, Xiguan Street Office, Jintai District
+5. Building 5 and Building 15, Area F, Haocheng Tianxia Community, Xinfu Road West Community, Xiguan Street Office, Jintai District;

+6. Building 6, Area A, Baicuiyuan Community, Xinfu Road East Community, Xiguan Street Office, Jintai District;

-3. Honest supermarket, Baofu Road West Community, Xiguan Street Office, Jintai District
+7. Building 2, Area G, Haocheng Tianxia Community, Xinfu Road West Community, Xiguan Street Office, Jintai District.

 Jintai District is a low-risk area except for the previous announcement and the above-mentioned medium-risk area.